Nathan Healy

 Orlando Area Utility Providers

 Orlando homeowners are served primarily by two utility providers: OUC and Duke Energy.
-Based on 2023 data — the most recent available — their electricity rates differ significantly, and both tell an important story for local energy costs.
+Based on 2023 data — the most recent available — their electricity rates differ significantly, and both compare differently to state and national benchmarks.

 Orlando Utilities Electricity Rates